Track gauge: Africa

 The East African Railway Master Plan is a proposal for rebuilding and expanding railway lines connecting Ethiopia, Djibouti, Kenya, Uganda, Rwanda, Burundi, Tanzania, South Sudan and beyond.
 The plan is managed by infrastructure ministers from participating East African Community countries in association with transport consultation firm CPCS Transcom.
 Older railways are of or gauge.
 Newly rebuilt lines will use standard gauge.
 Regular freight and passenger services began on the standard gauge Mombasa–Nairobi railway in 2017 and on the standard gauge Addis Ababa–Djibouti railway in 2018.

 Lines for iron ore to Kribi in Cameroon are likely to be with a likely connection to the same port from the Cameroon system.

 Nigeria's railways are mostly Cape gauge.
 The Lagos–Kano Standard Gauge Railway is a gauge conversion project by the Nigerian Government to create a north–south standard gauge rail link.
 The first converted segment, between Abuja and Kaduna, was completed in July 2016.

-The African Union has a 50-year plan to connect the capital cities and major centres by high-speed railways.
+The African Union has a 50-year plan to connect the capital cities and major centers by high-speed railways.